vmware-samples/euc-samples/macOS-Samples/CustomXMLProfiles/CustomXMLTemplate.md

 ```

 In the template, you must modify:
-* The `PayloadDisplayName` string value
+* The `PayloadDisplayName` string value which is the user-friendly profile name displayed in the *Profiles* system preference pane
-* The `PayloadIdentifier` string value which is a combination of the Preference Domain and a UUID
+* The `PayloadIdentifier` string value which is a combination of the `PayloadType` Preference Domain and a UUID (example:  com.vendor.app.uuid)
 * The `PayloadType` string which is the preference domain read/written by the app (such as com.google.chrome or com.apple.touchidpolicy)
-* The `PayloadUUID` string value which you can generate by running `uuidgen` in terminal
+* The `PayloadUUID` string value which you can generate by running `uuidgen` in Terminal.app in macOS
 * The `<key>` and value (`<string>`, boolean, `<integer>`) and arrays which comprise the preference settings.

+> When this profile is sent in the Device scope to the mdmclient, macOS generates a `PayloadType`.plist file in `/Library/Managed\ Preferences/`.
+When this profile is sent in the User scope to the mdmclient, macOS generates a `PayloadType`.plist file in `/Library/Managed\ Preferences/{LoggedInUserName}`.

 ## Managing CFPreferences preferences
-CFPreferences custom xml payloads tend to seem slightly more complex than mobileconfig style  As you can see in the template below, the `PayloadType` specifies Apple's managed client, which then parses the `PayloadContent` for the appropriate preference domain to control.
+As you can see in the template below, CFPreferences profiles specify Apple's managed client the `PayloadType`.
+This means the `PayloadContent` contains the appropriate preference domain to control.
 Additionally, CFPreferences have some additional flexibility over/above NSUserDefaults as they have a key which specifies "Forced" (always install, user can't change), or "Set-Once" (which means that the administrator wants to set the initial value but will allow the user to override.)

 ### Use this template as the basis for forming Custom XML to control NSUserDefaults preference domains: